-Predominantly a property based practitioner, Robert Weatherley’s areas of work focus on land, commercial and residential landlord/tenant law and planning disputes.
-Recent work has included instructions to advise and represent in the First Tier Tribunal (Property Chamber), the Upper Tribunal (Lands Chamber), the County Court and the High Court (Judicial Review).
+Predominantly a property based practitioner, Robert Weatherley’s areas of work focus on land, commercial property and residential landlord/tenant law and planning disputes.
+Recent work has included instructions to advise and represent in the First Tier Tribunal (Property Chamber), the Upper Tribunal (Lands Chamber), the County Court and the High Court.

 Outside of Chambers, Robert has taught at the University of Warwick since 2011 and is the co-author (with William Webster, also of 3PB) of the textbook “Restrictions on the Use of Land” - a 700 page textbook focusing on the day to day problems faced by developers, land lawyers and other professionals involved in the development of land.
 The text includes a foreword from the former President of the Supreme Court, Lord Neuberger: "A book which analyses this complex law in an authoritative, up-to-date, practical and clear way is to be warmly welcomed.
 William Webster and Robert Weatherley deserve warm thanks for having produced such a timely book".